 Karen Sherman makes performances that incorporate her background in dance, writing, theater, music, and the handyman arts.
 Based in NYC from 1988 to 2004, she now lives in Minneapolis and works all over.

-She has received numerous awards for her work as a choreographer, performer, and designer, including a 2007 Bessie Award for her performance in Morgan Thorson's Faker; McKnight Foundation Fellowships in Choreography (2013, 2006) and Dance (2009); a Bush Foundation Artist Fellowship (2009); Sage Awards for her work as a choreographer/creator (2014 for One with Others), performer (2006) and scenic designer (for her 2008 work, copperhead), MacDowell Colony Fellowships (2010, 2003), and residencies through Vermont Performance Lab (2012), Movement Research (1999-2000), and the Bogliasco Foundation program in Liguria, Italy (2010).
-She is a 2016-2017 Hodder Fellow in The Lewis Center for the Arts at Princeton University where she is currently an inaugural Caroline Hearst Choreographer-in-Residence.
+She has received numerous awards for her work as a choreographer, performer, and designer, including a 2007 Bessie Award for her performance in Morgan Thorson's Faker; McKnight Foundation Fellowships in Choreography (2013, 2006) and Dance (2009); a Bush Foundation Artist Fellowship (2009); Sage Awards for her work as a choreographer/creator (2014 for One with Others), performer (2006) and scenic designer (for her 2008 work, copperhead), MacDowell Colony Fellowships (2017, 2010, 2003), and residencies through Vermont Performance Lab (2012), Movement Research (1999-2000), and the Bogliasco Foundation program in Liguria, Italy (2010).
+She was a 2016-2017 Hodder Fellow in The Lewis Center for the Arts at Princeton University where she is currently an inaugural Caroline Hearst Choreographer-in-Residence.

 She has worked and collaborated with many fine artists, including Sally Silvers, Morgan Thorson, Dan Hurlin, Nami Yamamoto, NTUSA, Lisa D'Amour, Emily Johnson, Katie Pearl, Clarinda Mac Low, Cydney Wilkes, Hijack, Tanya Gagné, The Love Everybody Players, Circus Amok, and the feminist punk pop band, Le Tigre.